borisdev/cpal-llm-chain-demo/README.md

 otherwise because its answers are not constrained by a causal structure.

-The difference between my new CPAL and the existing PAL chain approach is explained in my [LanChain PR here](https://github.com/hwchase17/langchain/pull/6255).
+The difference between my new CPAL and the existing PAL chain approach is explained in my [LangChain PR here](https://github.com/hwchase17/langchain/pull/6255).

-## How does this app work?
+## How does will the future application work?

 The app does the following.